SMA Negeri 3 Bandung: Academics

 SMAN 3 Bandung has a strong academic standing, with most of its graduates enrolling in first tier institutes of higher learning in Indonesia, a majority of whom enroll in the famous Bandung Institute of Technology and other well accredited universities such as Padjadjaran University, The University of Indonesia and Gajah Mada University.
 This is attributed to the fact that students of the school performs regularly well in the university entrance exams such as in the mainstream selections of SBMPTN and SNMPTN(prior to 2013) as well as on 'private stream' exams administered by state universities as a separate stream of admission such as the SIMAK UI (administered by the University of Indonesia).

 Ever since the enactment of new regulations by the Ministry of Education (currently known as the Ministry of Education and Culture) that significantly restructured the procedures of state-owned universities (PTN) admission process, SMAN 3 Bandung continues to perform well in admitting its students to top ranked state universities in the country.
 Although a decline in the number of students being admitted is a trend that follows such changes.
-Based on the new regulations, there is now a common streaming selection process called 'SNMPTN Jalur Undangan' when it was first established and currently just 'SNMPTN', is a means of admission conducted collectively by state-owned universities overseen by a board of academic/governmential dignitaries from the Ministry of Education and Culture to select student on the basis of academic grades on their report card along with other considerations such as non-academic merit.
-Students are also selected by the credibility of the educational institution he/she is currently enrolling in, thus due to SMAN 3 Bandung's highly accredited status, its students still manages to fill a large portion of the quota available and even still outperforming its rival SMA Negeri 8 Jakarta and SMA Negeri 5 Bandung (which is also concurrently its neighbour).
+Based on the new regulations, there is now a common streaming selection process called 'SNMPTN Jalur Undangan' when it was first established and currently just 'SNMPTN', is a means of admission conducted collectively by state-owned universities overseen by a board of academic/governmental dignitaries from the Ministry of Education and Culture to select student on the basis of academic grades on their report card along with other considerations such as non-academic merit.
+Students are also selected by the credibility of the educational institution he/she is currently enrolling in, thus due to SMAN 3 Bandung's highly accredited status, its students still manage to fill a large portion of the quota available and even still outperforming its rival SMA Negeri 8 Jakarta and SMA Negeri 5 Bandung (which is also concurrently its neighbour).